Shattered Sets and the Hilbert Function

 Notice that $h_d(C,\F) \leq \min\{\sum_{j=0}^d {n \choose j}, |C|\}$.
 A basic fact about the Hilbert function is that

 The final equality holds because all $f:C\to \F$ have representations with degree at most $n$.

 It is natural to wonder when the Hilbert function attains its maximum and how the structure of $C$ influences the Hilbert function.
-We introduce the following measure. \begin{definition} The {\bf interpolation degree of $C$} denoted $\int(C,\F)$ is the minimum $d$ such that any $f:C \to \F$ can be expressed as a multilinear polynomial with degree at most $d$.
+We introduce the following as a complexity measure on sets. \begin{defn} The {\bf interpolation degree of $C$} denoted $\int(C)$ is the minimum $d$ such that any $f:C \to \F$ can be expressed as a multilinear polynomial with degree at most $d$.
 In other words,